 18. Check & Review Campaign Performance

 Similarly, you want to do a monthly campaign performance review of all your campaigns.
 Don’t skip this step, even when your weekly stats show that all is good.
-You want to review this monthly, and collate data that you can compare over bigger stretches of time.
+You want to review this monthly and collate data that you can compare over bigger stretches of time.
 This will help you isolate winning strategies and track declining performers over time, as well as checking each targeting element within each campaign, as the next PPC checklist will show you.

-19. Check & Review Geo Targeting Performers
+19. Check & Review Geo-Targeting Performers

 Review and check your Geo Targeting every month to see which locations yield the best ROIs.
-This will help you determine which location is underperforming and should therefore be excluded or alternatively moved to its own campaign, with new targeting to improve performance.
+This will help you determine which location is underperforming and should, therefore, be excluded or alternatively moved to its own campaign, with new targeting to improve performance.

 20. Check & Review Search Partners

 For those of you including search partners by ticking the box in your campaigns, you want to check how the ads going to partner sites are performing.
-Say you’re running a successful ad, but on closer look, despite its success, you notice that most of the conversions are from search.
+Say you’re running a successful ad, but on a closer look, despite its success, you notice that most of the conversions are from search.
 By deleting search partners, you will then be putting more budget into areas you more likely to covert, without having to increase your budget.